vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 ```

 The issuer of the certificate can be verified by executing the following
 command.
-By default, the workload certificates are provisioned for 24hrs.
+By default, the workload certificates are provisioned for 24 hours.

 ```bash
 kubectl -n bookinfo exec $(kubectl -n bookinfo get pod -l app=productpage -o jsonpath={.items..metadata.name}) -c istio-proxy -- openssl s_client -showcerts -connect details:9080 | openssl x509 -noout -text | grep -A3 Issuer